 Four timer settings.
 Long-lasting LED bulbs.
 Large enough to fit your entire hand.

-Some customers have complained that it gets hot when the longer curing times are used.
+Some customers have complained that it gets hot when longer curing times are used.

 Fits one hand or foot at a time.
 Smart hand sensor and over-temperature protection.
 Cures gel, UV polish, acrylic gel, and builder gel, as well as top and base coats.
 Efficient UV bulb reduces drying time.
 Bulb lasts up to five years.

 Wiring on some units seems to break quickly.
-Some wish the cord were longer.
+Some wish the cord was longer.